-Please note: For Spring Quarter 2022, the Office of Student Services will hold most advising appointments and other meetings online.
+For Winter Quarter 2023, the Office of Student Services will hold advising appointments and other meetings both in person and online.
 See here for information about how to connect with advisers.
 Students and faculty can also reach advisers and other OSS staff directly via email, and they will reply as soon as possible.

 The Office of Student Services is here to help you throughout your time in the College of Education.
 From navigating the application process to academic advising to connecting you with other UW services, we are ready to support your success.

 Our staff provides support with a range of issues and questions, including (but not limited to) those listed below.
 Please contact us for assistance!